 “You’ll be sorry,” Laurel said.

 The sad thing, maybe the ironic thing, was that at the heart of the bog, signal strength, phone reception, looked fine.
-Two towers could be seen on not so distant hilltops, already—or always—lighted red.
+Two towers could be seen, on not-so-distant hilltops, already—or always—lighted red.
 It was dusk, and with Amanda, Laurel and her sister were hiking a mile deep along the plank walkways.
-Soon they would beat their way over dry ground onto the slip, an elevation of sand and pebbles that had avalanched into the bog a century ago.
-More or less.
-Somehow 1920 hardly seemed so; but it had been, in the days of canals, a man-made hill, dredge taken from Rust Creek to make passage for cargo deeper and straighter.
-They had forgotten it, the county fathers, while the mound with its shallow topsoil grew a meadow.
-Picnickers had spread blankets on the fourth of July.
-Daisies, bee balm, ironweed, waving grasses; these and others, indifferent to topography, remained on the slip, sowing unwelcome seeds.
+Soon they would beat their way over dry ground onto the slip, an elevation of sand and pebbles that had avalanched into the bog near a century ago.
+Somehow 1920 hardly seemed so.
+In the days of canals, dredge taken from Rust Creek had grown into a man-made hill.
+They had forgotten its nature, the county fathers, while the mound with no bedrock grew a meadow.
+Picnickers had spread blankets.
+No one, luckily, had died.
+Now asters, goldenrod, waving grasses, these and others indifferent to topography, remained on the slip, sowing unwelcome seeds.

-Bare spots exited the public zone, climbing through a border of burdock, a young grove of sumac and black locust, to a leveled clearing.
-A padlocked storage shed, portable toilet, and outdoor table, belonging to Fish and Wildlife.
+Bare spots exited the public zone, climbing through burdock, a young grove of sumac and black locust, to a leveled clearing, padlocked storage shed, portable toilet, and outdoor table, belonging to Fish and Wildlife.
 As for tenting, the women had their choice of any clearing on the slip.

 “But,” Amanda began.

 An awkward moment for the three of them, women failing to take the initiative, watching each other falter instead of hoisting gear.
-Amanda, of a younger generation, and not owing Laurel her assistance, only her guidance, moved first, grabbing the zippered tube of nylon.
-Rachel then caught one handle of the cooler, Laurel the other, and the sisters lurched ahead in the officer’s wake.
+Amanda, of a younger generation, not owing Laurel her assistance, only her guidance, moved first.
+She grabbed the zippered tube of nylon.
+Rachel caught one handle of the cooler, Laurel the other, and the sisters lurched forward in the officer’s wake.